GovReady/govready-q/docs/source/deploy_ubuntu.md

 This document provides some basic guidance on setting up GovReady-Q on an Ubuntu 16.04 server with Nginx.
 These commands should be run from the root directory of the GovReady-Q code repository.

-Update system packages and install packages helpful for GovReay-Q:
+Update system packages and install packages helpful for GovReady-Q:

 	apt-get update && apt-get upgrade -y